udu-games/UDU_SDK_package/README.md

 ## Installation

-## 1. Switching the Android platform
+## 1. Switching to Android platform

 1. Open your desired Unity project
 2. Go to `File` > `Build Settings`